sanju6890/Automated-Ms-Excel-Dashboard/README.md

 # Automated-Ms-Excel-Dashboard
+## The project theme is "Multi-Regional Sales Analysis".
-This project has been done using Ms Excel "Macro Recording" feature.
-The project theme is "Multi-Regional Sales Analysis".
+## This project has been done using Ms Excel "Macro Recording" feature and VBA (Visual Basic for Applications) pgrogramming.

+#### This project has been submitted as internship project for the "Excel Automation Internship" offered by Internship Studio.